 Photograph by Auspic, Department of Parliamentary Services

-Former Governor-General honoured in portrait
+Former President of the Senate honoured in portrait

 The home of Australia’s Parliament and the meeting place of a nation, Parliament House is located on a 32-hectare site on Capital Hill and is the focal point of Canberra, the capital city of Australia.
 The building is open to the public every day of the year except for Christmas day.